 Behavioral and Community Health

-Behavioral and Community health focuses on individual and community lifestyle behaviors and aspects of our social environment that affect our health.
-Practitioners and researchers in this field use theory and evidence based practices to seek out ways to encourage people to make healthy choices.
-The Department of Behavioral and Community Health prepares graduates to improve the health of communities through health promotion and disease prevention.
+Behavioral and Community Health uses an ecological framework to identify the causes of and solutions for inequalities in the health of individuals, groups, and communities.
+The process of promoting health for all individuals is viewed as complex and multidimensional, thus it requires the perspectives of many stakeholder groups.
+Practitioners and researchers in this field use theory, evidence based practices, and community based strategies to improve health and well-being.
 By understanding the different aspects of behavioral and community health, students are able to actively engage with communities to develop approaches and solutions to everyday health issues.

 Behavioral and Community health also seeks to improve the public’s health through the application of social and behavioral sciences.
 Through studying behavior, graduates are able to not just understand disease, but are also able to modify the incidence, prevalence, and mortality rates of many diseases that affect the communities in which we live.
 Additionally, community health specialists promote more efficient uses of health services, adopt self-care practices, and participate actively in the design and implementation of health programs.